Code-nano/Defective-Medicine-Packaging-Detector/README.md

-# TensorFlow Object Detection Repository
+# Detect defective medicine packaging using OpenCV and TensorFlow

-Welcome to my TensorFlow Object Detection Repository!
-This repository contains 5 Jupyter Notebook files (.ipynb) that I've made and modified to implement object detection for Computer vision systems to detect defects and anomalies in medicine packaging, such as broken seals or damaged containers using TensorFlow.
+Welcome to my Repository!
+This repository contains 5 Jupyter Notebook files (.ipynb) that I've made and modified to implement object detection for Computer vision systems to detect defects and anomalies in medicine packaging, such as broken seals or damaged blister packs using TensorFlow.

 ## Table of Contents
 - [0.0 **Testing GPU.ipynb**](https://github.com/Code-nano/Tensortflow_object_detection-01/blob/b31adc89934316b3a18d8f8ec942389d5d54dc02/0.0%20Testing%20GPU.ipynb)